 Non-community schools considering blended learning are encouraged to consider the methods for documenting non-classroom learning opportunities that are found within the FTE Manual; these are considered best practices.
 Also, the Department is prepared a resource entitled “Attendance Considerations for Remote Learning” which may be useful.

 Implementing Blended Learning

 - Any local, city, exempted village, joint vocational school district, or STEM school established under chapter 3326 of the Ohio Revised Code, or chartered nonpublic school must complete the School District Blended Learning Declaration Form.
-The declaration should be submitted to the Department by a local, city or exempted village school district if one or more schools within the district wishes to implement a blended learning model for the 2020-2021 school year.
+The declaration should be submitted to the Department by a local, city or exempted village school district if one or more schools within the district wishes to implement a blended education delivery model for the 2020-2021 school year.